 You may also like: Dog Grooming: Should You Do It Yourself?

-The Labradoodle is the resulting pooch from breeding two of the most known breeds: the Labrador retriever and the poodle.
+The Labradoodle is the resulting pooch from breeding two of the most popular breeds on the planet: the Labrador retriever and the poodle.
 Labradoodles are intelligent with a gentle temperament.
 It is said that most Labrador-poodle mixes are hypoallergenic but others are not.
 As such, it is safer to buy one from a reputable breeder to ensure lines that dominantly inherited the poodle’s non-shedding coat.

 You may like: Cockapoo or Labradoodle: Similarities and Differences

-Under toy dogs, the Maltese is one unique pooch that may retain its puppy-like playful nature all throughout its life.
-It is historically kept as a royal pet that flaunts its elegant white coat.
+Under toy dogs, the Maltese is one unique pooch that retains his puppy-like playful nature all throughout his life.
+The Maltese is historically kept as a royal pet with its elegant white coat.
 This is a good choice for people with allergies as it is a non-shedding and low dander pooch.
 They may rarely shed but they require daily brushing to maintain debris-free fur.